 Jim: Yet mom is feeling overwhelmed.
 She’s feeling really tired.
 What are some things that could be done in that moment for her to think that through and to understand how to manage all of that.

 Joyce: Yes, the statistics show that the sexual frequency about drops in half after the first child.
-So, it is a drastic change and how they work that out is important.

 Jim: Well, let me say this, too.
 With … with the men, we need to do our part to understand the environment—